With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 The strap is now run in the helmet's side ventilation opening.

 The strap is now attached to the Velcro mounted on the flashlight strap's loop.
-Take notice that another piece of Velcro is attached to the strap's ...
+Take notice that another piece of Velcro is attached to the strap's arm from ...

 The other strap's arm is run in the venting opening.
 Can be seen with its Velcro surface.